 On Saturday 6 March, there were 16,000 spectators at Cathkin Park for two trial matches for the upcoming international fixtures.

 Queen's Park's return match with Corinthians took place at the Queen's Club in London on Saturday 13 March 1897.
-The crowd of around 8,000 included "an enthusiastic contingent of Scotchmen".
+The crowd of somewhere between 5,000 and 8,000 included "an enthusiastic contingent of Scotchmen".
 The Spiders were without Kenny Anderson, Hugh Butler and Willie Lambie who were unable to travel to London.
 Corinthians led 2-0 at half-time through Cunliffe Gosling and Rupert Sandilands.
 Queen's Park applied a lot of pressure after the break and Bob McColl pulled a goal back.
 Five minutes later, the scores were level when a James Irons corner kick was forced through goal in a scrimmage.
 Both sides went all out for a winner but a very fine match ended in a 2-2 draw.

 John Ritchie captained Scotland against Wales in Wrexham on Saturday 20 March and scored the Scots' first goal with a penalty kick in a 2-2 draw.
 On that same afternoon, Queen's Park beat Ayr Parkhouse 6-2 in what was described as a very pleasant game before roughly 1,000 spectators in Ayr.